 A Powerball draw consists of the mechanical, equally random selection of —

-(a) 6 numbered balls from balls individually numbered from 1 to 40 inclusive from a barrel called “barrel A”; and
+(a) 6 numbered balls (6 winning numbered balls) from balls individually numbered from 1 to 40 inclusive from a barrel called “barrel A”; and

-(b) one numbered ball from balls individually numbered from 1 to 20 inclusive from a barrel called “barrel B”,
+(b) one numbered ball (the Powerball) from balls individually numbered from 1 to 20 inclusive from a barrel called “barrel B”,

-in a manner and using such equipment as the Commission or the designated authority determines.
+in a manner and using such equipment as the Commission or a designated authority determines.

+[Rule 91 amended in Gazette 4 Oct 2017 p.
+5132-3.]

 92. Criteria for winning

 (1) In a Powerball draw the holder of a receipted ticket or the purchaser of an entry under Part 2 Division 5 of these rules wins —